BROCK SOCIALIST CLUB:

 LINKS TO AUDIO RECORDINGS:

 Leon Trotsky: A Biography.
-Aired on the Canadian Broadcasting Corporation (CBC) radio network in November 1972, this docu-drama, written and researched by Mitch Podolak and Murray Smith, features dramatic re-enactments of the major events of the great revolutionary’s life, interviews with followers who knew him, and a recording of Trotsky’s long-distance speech to the founding convention of the U.S. Socialist Workers Party in 1938 — one of the very few extant recordings of Trotsky speaking in English.
+Aired on the Canadian Broadcasting Corporation (CBC) radio network in November 1972, this docu-drama, written and researched by Mitch Podolak and Murray Smith, features dramatic re-enactments of the major events of the great revolutionary’s life, interviews with followers who knew him, and a recording of Trotsky’s long-distance speech to a public meeting of the U.S. Socialist Workers Party on the occasion of the founding of the Fourth International in 1938 — one of the very few available recordings of Trotsky speaking in English.

 Leon Trotsky: A Biography